ak-foster/FP2/source/index.rst

     def my_sum(x, y):
         return x + y

-This simple function does nothing more than return the value of the expression in the ``return``, so the named function is viable when written on a single line.
+This simple function does nothing more than return the value of the expression in the ``return``, so it is viable written on a single line.

 .. code-block:: python3